Ashok Shah: The Passing of a Distinguished Collector

 Ashok Shah_Vintage Car Collection_Historic Vehicles_01

-But for the best part of the last two decades Shah was less ‘visible’ as he preferred retaining a lower profile than usual.
+However, for the best part of the last two decades Shah was less ‘visible’ as he preferred retaining a lower profile than usual.

 Ashok Shah_Vintage Car Collection_Historic Vehicles_02

-In immaculate condition, the Mercury was imported by the consulate general of Oman
+In immaculate condition, the Mercury was imported by the Consulate General of Oman

 “As a child it was usual to play in those cars.
 My favourite was a Morris 25 from 1938, and when that Morris was sold, I was very disappointed.
 I decided that I would collect old cars when I grew up.”